rossjturner/feedback-energetics/README.md

 theta = dict['theta'] # radians
 bubble_energy = dict['bubble_energy'] # Joules/m^3
 ```
+The feedback energetics are provided in (r, theta) coordinates with axis-symmetry in the azimuthal component.
+These can be converted to Cartesian coordinates using standard spherical to Cartesian coordinate transformations.

 Contact Ross Turner (ross.turner@utas.edu.au) for any corrections or clarifications.